 - Opioids (prescription painkillers and heroin)

-Our detox program is available to men and women age 18 and older.
+Our detox program is available to women age 18 and older.
 The typical length of stay in this program is five days, but the actual amount of time that you spend in programming can vary depending on your specific needs.
 Medical care is offered on an ongoing basis so as to ensure your safety through the duration of your time in programming.
 You will meet with a certified registered nurse practitioner (CRNP) upon admission and then as needed for follow-up services.
 You will also meet with licensed practical nurses (LPNs) on a daily basis who will monitor your health through the provision of skilled nursing care.

 Medication management services are also offered on an as-needed basis.
 Your need for these services will be assessed upon admission and then further reviewed throughout your time in treatment.
 While there are no psychiatry services available within the detox program, all medications are prescribed by a CRNP and administered by LPNs.